gajeam/pure-sdk-unity/README.md

 # Unacast Pure SDK Unity SDK
 **IMPORTANT: This asset is only useful if you are a registered data partner of Unacast Inc.**

+To get some information on the SDK or to register as a Unacast partner please contact us at <john.smith@unacast.com>

 This asset contains Unacast's Pure SDK, along with example code showing how to use the SDK.
 The Unity Pure SDK supplies a cross platform API that allows developers to develop games and application in Unity targeting Android and/or iOS using the same code when connecting to the SDK.